Ron Frenz

-Ronald "Ron" Wade Frenz (born February 1, 1960) is an American comics artist known for his work for Marvel Comics.
-He is well known for his 1980s work on The Amazing Spider-Man, particularly introducing the hero's black costume, and later for his work on Spider-Girl and Thor, for which he respectively co-created the characters of Mayday Parker and the New Warriors with writer Tom DeFalco.
+Ronald Wade "Ron" Frenz (born February 1, 1960) is an American comics artist known for his work for Marvel Comics.
+He is well known for his 1980s work on The Amazing Spider-Man, particularly introducing the hero's black costume, and later for his work on Spider-Girl and Thor, for which he respectively co-created the characters of Mayday Parker as well as Thunderstrike and the New Warriors with writer Tom DeFalco.

 Career

 Frenz began working for Marvel Comics in the early 1980s.
 Frenz's early work includes such titles as Ka-Zar the Savage, Star Wars, The Further Adventures of Indiana Jones, and Marvel Saga.
 His first credited story for Marvel was published in Ka-Zar the Savage #16 (July 1982).

 Frenz has a history of working on comic book series in which the characters were not in their original costumes/identities.
 Spider-Man wore his black costume, Thor took on a new secret identity and look, and Superman changed costumes and powers while Frenz was the regular artist on their titles.

 Frenz became the regular artist on The Amazing Spider-Man in 1984 and the stories he pencilled included "The Kid Who Collects Spider-Man" in issue #248 (Jan.
 1984) and the first appearance of Spider-Man's black costume in issue #252 (May 1984).
 Among the new characters introduced during his run were the Puma in issue #256 (Sept.
 1984) and Silver Sable in #265 (June 1985).
 Frenz and Tom DeFalco revealed that the "black suit" was an alien creature in issue #258 (Nov.
 1984).
 Frenz drew The Amazing Spider-Man Annual #18 (1984), a story written by Stan Lee, which featured the wedding of Spider-Man supporting characters J. Jonah Jameson and Marla Madison.
 Frenz had originally been brought onto the series as a short-term substitute for John Romita Jr., but was retained when it became apparent that he meshed well with series writer DeFalco.
 Frenz recounted:

 Initially, I was hired to only do six issues, while Romita, Jr. went off to get X-Men up and running.
 And he was supposed to come back and do both X-Men and The Amazing Spider-Man.
 And six issues in, I found out from [editor] Danny Fingeroth that JR had come into the office and said he'd seen the stuff that Tom and I were doing, and Danny said, "Yeah, I'm really happy with what they're doing."
 And JR said, "You are, aren't you?"
 And Danny said, "Yeah, I think they're really gelling as a team."
 And JR said, "If you're really happy with these guys, give it to them."
 And the first time I met JR, I thanked him for my run on Spider-Man.